Godinhoweverson/PP3_-Hangman_Game/README.md

 ## Tools & Technologies Used

-- [Python](https://www.python.org/) was used to create this project..
+- [Python](https://www.python.org/) was used to create this project.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [Heroku](https://heroku.com) for deployment of the project.